-What is the difference between oil based polyurethane finish and water base finish?
+What is the difference between oil-based polyurethane finish and water-based finish?

-An oil based polyurethane finish is the most common finish put on wood floors.
-It typically takes 24-48 hours to dry between coats and 30 days to fully cure.
+An oil-based polyurethane finish is the most common finish put on wood floors.
+It typically takes 48-72 hours to dry between coats and 30 days to fully cure.

-Water based finish dries within two hours of application, cutting down on the wait time.
-However it costs almost three times as much as oil-based finish.
+Water-based finish dries within four to five hours of application, cutting down on the wait time.
+However, it costs almost three times as much as oil-based finish.
 It is also better to use on established wood floors instead of newly installed wood floors because it dries hard and can crack if the floor moves.

 Is there a standard procedure for removing existing game lines?